contentauth/c2pa-python-example/README.md

 #### Install awslocal CLI

-To facilitate interacting with LocalStack, install the CLI tool `awslocal` that substitutes for the `aws` CLI while LocalStack is running.
+To interact with LocalStack, install the CLI tool `awslocal` that substitutes for the `aws` CLI while LocalStack is running.
 For more information, see the [LocalStack documentation](https://docs.localstack.cloud/user-guide/integrations/aws-cli/).

 Follow these steps: